charlie-gallagher/cpu/README.md

 - Only the negative and zero status flags are implemented, but besides conditional branch instructions there's no way to test these
-- The lack of carry and overflow flags means there is no way to do multi-byte addition or subtraction
 - The 6502 has two registers besides the accumulator, X and Y, but I only included X (index register)
 - All instructions must be 2 bytes, even if they do not take an operand